Social-Impact-Project-Healthcare/Automated-Heart-Sound-Analysis/blog4.md

 * Loss:  0.2620827257633209
 * Accuracy:  0.9137001037597656

 Thank you and congratulations!
 You made it.
-Please do comment any improvements and try things on your spare time.
+Please do comment any improvements and try things in your spare time.
 Kaggle Notebook : https://www.kaggle.com/code/asirisirithunga/heart-sound-signal-classification

 Reference : https://www.tensorflow.org/tutorials/audio/transfer_learning_audio